hangle/Notecard/documents/Commands/addCardSet.md

     d Person who discovered the New World
 </code></pre>

-<p>The tag 'b' is the leading command of the ButtonCardSet.
+<p>The tag 'b' is the leading command of the AddCardSet.
 The 'b' <br />
 command has the same functionality as the 'c' command.   </p>

 <p>The following commands includes an additional Button CardSet:  </p>